AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 We have seen that the first step of the backpropagation is to actually evaluate the network with the provided inputs.
 The output values are then compared with the expected output values.
 The difference between the actual output and the expected output is then used to adjust the weights and biases by back-propagating this difference to the network.

-The method `NNetwork>>train:nbEpoch:` contains the statements `errors add: sumError` and `precisions add: (epochPrecision / train size) asFloat`.
+The method `NNetwork>>train:nbEpochs:` contains the statements `errors add: sumError` and `precisions add: (epochPrecision / train size) asFloat`.
 These two lines of code have the effect to record the value of `sumError`, indicating how well the network has performed for the provided example, and the value of precision per epoch.
 These two collections of numbers can be visualized as a helper to characterize the overall learning process for a given network and example set.

 We define the method `viewLearningCurve` on the class `NNetwork`: